Proxy Modes

 3. Import the WireGuard client configuration provided by mitmproxy.

-No additional routing configuration is required for this mode, since WireGuard operates by exchanging UDP packets between client and server (with encrypted IP packets as their payload) instead of routing IP packets directly.
-Additionally, the WireGuard server runs entirely in userspace, so no administrative privileges are necessary for setup or operation of mitmproxy in this mode.
+No additional routing configuration is required.
+The WireGuard server runs entirely in userspace, so no administrative privileges are necessary in this mode.

 # Configuration